elrutas/spidey3/README.md

 For the UI layer it follows MVP pattern.

 Rx is used in repository methods, so all usecases need to be subcribed to.
-For convenience, I've put a method to excute usecases in the BasePresenter class that presenters can extend.
+For convenience, I've put a method to execute usecases in the BasePresenter class that presenters can extend.

 Dependency injection is used for almost everything: